railsadminteam/rails_admin/README.md

             sortable :last_name # imagine there is a :last_name column and that :name is virtual end
           field :team_id do # (3)
-            sortable :win_percentage
             # Will order by players playing with the best teams,
             # rather than the team name (by default),
-            # or the team id (dull but default if label is not a column name)
+            # or the team id (dull but default if object_label is not a column name)

+            sortable :win_percentage

+            # if you need to specify the join association name:
+            # (See #526 and http://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html => table_aliasing)
+            sortable {:teams => :win_percentage}
+            # or
+            sortable "teams.win_percentage"
           end
         end
       end